 However, if you regularly miss repayments and don't pay off debts within the 0%, then it's prudent to limit how many balance transfer cards you have, or consider a debt-consolidation loan.

 These cards are aimed at those who can pay off their balances in full each month - they offer rewards such as Avios points or cashback on your spending.

-If you can afford to pay off the balance on multiple cards in full each month then having a few reward or cashback cards isn’t a bad idea, but you should think about the benefits you want receive for your spending.
+Where you can afford to pay off the balance on multiple cards in full each month then having a few rewards or cashback cards isn't a bad idea, but you should think about the benefits you want to receive for your spending.

 Low APR cards are useful if you want to have one credit card and you expect to do sustained borrowing on it over several years.

 An APR between 6% and 12% makes borrowing relatively cheap, and you don't have to worry about your interest rate suddenly shooting up.

 This is a card you can keep for a few years to show long-term financial relationships, which can count in your favour with certain lenders.

 However, as a consequence of being available to riskier cardholders the APR is often very high (around 30% to 50%), so you need to be careful about paying back your balances or debts could end up spiralling.